cracked-machine/cpp_midi_stm32/tests/README.md

 This project downloads the [embedded_utils](https://github.com/cracked-machine/embedded_utils/tree/main/tests) repo which contains a minimal STM32 mocking library.

-Building this library project directly will define `STM32G0B1xx.h` which means `include/isr_manager_stm32_base.hpp` will include the mocked version of `stm32g0xx.h` header.
-The library will use the STM32 version of `STM32G0B1xx.h` when built as a submodule.
+Building this library project directly will define `STM32G0B1xx` which means header files can include the mocked version of `stm32g0xx.h` header.
+The library will use the STM32 version of `stm32g0xx.h` when built as a submodule.